rnpbr/opennetworking-docs/docs/en/Laboratórios/Telegraf-Lab/index.md

 **Topology Description**

 * Three routers (GO, MS, MT) interconnected in a linear topology with point-to-point /31 links.
-* Dynamic routing via OSPF between routers.
+* Dynamic routing via OSPF between the routers.
-* Collection of traffic metrics via IPFIX and SNMP.
+* Traffic metrics collection via IPFIX and SNMP.
 * Observability with the TICK stack (Telegraf, InfluxDB, Chronograf) and Grafana.
 * External network `br-lab` connects the nodes to the monitoring infrastructure.